Male Northern Cardinal bird in Michigan - USA

 Image Credit: Depositphotos

-While cardinals are primarily active during daylight hours, they’re often the first to visit feeders at dawn and the last to leave at dusk.
-Use soft, downward-facing lights in your garden to help them navigate safely during these times.
-Avoid bright, upward-pointing lights that can disorient birds and disrupt their natural patterns.
+Cardinals mostly work in daylight and are typically the first to arrive at feeders in the morning, and the last to leave at dusk.
+Use dim downward-facing lights in your gardens to help them with navigation during those hours.
+Use caution with bright, upward facing lights.
+These can disorient the birds and interrupt their natural flying patterns.

 12. Create Vertical Layers